stanfordnlp/dspy/docs/docs/faqs.md

 ```

 :::warning Important
-`DSP_CACHEDIR` should still be responsible for old clients (including dspy.OpenAI, dspy.ColBERTv2, etc.) and `DSPY_CACHEDIR` should be responsible for the new dspy.LM client.
+`DSP_CACHEDIR` is responsible for old clients (including dspy.OpenAI, dspy.ColBERTv2, etc.) and `DSPY_CACHEDIR` is responsible for the new dspy.LM client.
 :::

 In the AWS lambda deployment, you should disable both DSP_* and DSPY_*.